By Jo Lommen

 Click here For more details about the special designed JoLo 44 lens board for use with the Anniversary Camera.

-Back in 2005, I tried to find a way to mount the heavy Aero lens to the Speed Graphic and "invented" a poor designed home made flat lens board with two bronze rings.
+Some years ago, I tried to find a way to mount the heavy Aero lens to the Speed Graphic and "invented" a poor designed home made flat lens board with two bronze rings.
 One ring served as a sort of spacer and the other was the retainer ring.
 The second generation was a cup shaped lens board like the original Graflex and again I used the two bronze rings for fastening the lens to the board.

 The new designed JoLo Mark III lens board has integrated